 Stonehenge and Bath Day Tour

 I did a lot of research on tour companies, and it was so hard to find a good company until I stumbled across The English Bus tours!
 They are legit one of the only companies I found that had small tours (max 16 people, so no huge coach buses!), almost perfect ratings on TripAdvisor, and guaranteed not to cancel any tours for lack of attendance (because I was NOT going to travel across the world and have a company cancel on me!).
 I would recommend them to anyone traveling to London, if you have a day or two to spare away from the city!
 The tour was actually advertised as “Stonehenge, Bath, and Secret Place,” so they throw in a little extra stop on the tour.
-The Secret Place (which I’ll just call a cute little village, so I don’t give it away) was our first stop on the tour…definitely felt a little rushed because we got out of London late due to traffic, so we only got to walk around for about 15 min before we left.
+The Secret Place (which I’ll just call a cute little village, so I don’t give it away) was our first stop on the tour.

 Then we went more to the center of town for a small walking tour and look into the Roman Baths.
-You can have free entrance in to see the Sacred Pool and sample some mineral water from the King’s Spring, which we did with the tour guide (tasted some 1000 year old mineral water!).
+You can have free entrance in to see the Sacred Pool and sample some mineral water from the King’s Spring.
 They have a larger museum you can buy tickets for and see The Great Bath and spa pump rooms.

 There is also a Jane Austen House museum in Bath (if you love her books).
 We didn’t have time for anything else because we had to get ready to travel to Stonehenge!
 If you are traveling around England on your own, you could spend a full day or two in Bath, and Bath is about a 2 hour drive from London.
 Here is a beautiful pic of the English countryside on the way to Stonehenge…England is so green!